WestGrid/trainingMaterials/_posts/design/2025-08-15-upcoming-training-fall-2025.md

 <a name="courses"></a>
 ## Online courses

-SFU Research Computing offers weekly online sessions on advanced research computing, held every Thursday from 10:00am to noon Pacific Time.
-These sessions are open to all academic researchers across Canada.
-Most courses run for two weeks, though some may be shorter or longer.
-Please note that these sessions are not recorded, as we aim to encourage live attendance and interaction.
-We plan to repeat the most popular and introductory sessions throughout the year.
+SFU Research Computing hosts weekly online sessions on advanced research computing every Thursday from 10:00am to noon Pacific Time.
+These sessions are open to all academic researchers in Canada.
+Most courses span two weeks, though some may be shorter or longer.
+Sessions are not recorded to encourage live participation and interaction.
+Popular and introductory sessions are repeated throughout the year.

 <!-- | [Beginner's introduction to Emacs](link){:target="_blank"} | Sep-26, Oct-03 | Marie-Hélène Burle | -->
 <!-- Alex to look at regression from scratch in JAX + Flax -->